Moving with a cat can be challenging.

 If you let your kitty roam the car, she may crawl under the driver’s seat and hide until she creeps out later to curl up on the brake pedal.

 Don’t worry, though.
 There’s no need to get your back arched up over moving with a cat.
-Pounce on these tips to make moving with your cat as painless as possible.
+Pounce on these tips on moving with cats to make the journey as painless as possible.
+Here’s how to drive across country with a cat.

-You need to be “very strategic” with cats when moving, says Amy O’Brien, who relocated from Kansas City, MO, to Denver in March.
+You need to be “very strategic” with cats when moving, says Amy O’Brien, who relocated from Kansas City, MO, to Denver.
 O’Brien placed carriers for her three cats around the house a month ahead of time to acclimate them to the temporary transport homes.

 Sam Gooch has transported 25-30 cats 1,800 miles to Sherwood, OR, several times for a Kansas City area animal rescue.
 She uses 36-inch wire metal dog crates, removes the detachable divider and places it sideways as a shelf.
 “It makes more space, and the cat can get up higher,” says Gooch.